Post-quantum cryptography

 Postquants cryptographic algorithms are based on a special class of mathematical transformations, the inversion of which is of great complexity for both classical and. quantum computers[1]

-2024: Cryptographers unveil mechanism resistant to quantum computer attacks
+Cryptographers have introduced a mechanism resistant to attacks using a quantum computer

 Employees the Russian of the company "" Kryptonite(part of the "ICS Holding") presented the cryptographic "Codieum" mechanism.
 It will remain persistent even after the advent of a powerful quantum one computer capable of hacking the latest algorithms enciphering traffic.
 The developer announced this on March 22, 2024.
 Read more here.